Medical Assistant Scope of Practice by State

 Ohio law specifically states that a medical assistant can complete any task that does not require special training or ongoing assessment.
 Tasks cannot be delegated that would cause harm if performed incorrectly.

->>Learn about our Ohio Medical Assistant Program
+>> See our Ohio Medical Assistant Programs:

 Oklahoma Medical Assistant Scope of Practice